jometzg/openai_behind_apim/README.md

 In the above, it is referencing *cognitiveservices.azure.com* - for Azure OpenAI and other Azure cognitive services.

+For more global implementations of this architecture, [regional deployments](https://learn.microsoft.com/en-us/azure/api-management/api-management-howto-deploy-multi-region) of API Manangement Premium may be used.
+As all regions share the same meta-data, you will need to use a [context variable](https://learn.microsoft.com/en-us/azure/api-management/api-management-howto-deploy-multi-region#-route-api-calls-to-regional-backend-services) to route requests to the local region's Azure OpenAI instance.

 ### Azure OpenAI
 In order for the managed identity to be used, Azure OpenAI must have a *role assignment* against the managed identity.
 This is illustrated below.